 - Method 3 – Mix equal amounts of baking soda and water in a bowl.
 Next, write on paper with a Q-tip.
 Dry.
 Brush with grape or cranberry juice to discover what was written.

+“Look at these mystery activities,” said Ms. Sneed.
+“Fingerprinting!
 It’s as easy as loop, whorl, and arch!
-Kids feel like real detectives when they take fingerprints.
-You can use an ink pad or simple pencil lead.
+Our kids will feel like real detectives when they take fingerprints.
+You can use an ink pad or simple pencil lead.”

 “Here’s a good tip, too,” Mr. Frank added.
 “For clear fingerprints, use the pencil lead method.
 Then, instead of pressing directly onto paper, stick clear tape on the fingertip.
 Peel off and stick tape on paper.”

 Add Logic Puzzles to Your Mystery & Detective Activities

 “To solve mysteries, detectives must think logically.
 Similarly, to understand mystery stories, kids must think logically.
 These logic puzzles will help them develop deductive reasoning,” Mr. Frank continued.